The Rt. Rev. Pierre Whalon

 Bishop Whalon is also a member of Bishops United Against Gun Violence

 Whalon is a dual national of the United States and France and is bilingual in English and French.
-He has studied German, Spanish, Russian, Latin, New Testament Greek, and is currently trying to learn Italian.
+He has studied German, Spanish, Russian, Latin, New Testament Greek, and has now added Italian.